 A hugely versatile artist, American soprano Jacquelyn Stucker is a graduate of the New England Conservatory with a Doctorate in Musical Arts, and an alumna of the Jette Parker Young Artist Programme at The Royal Opera House, Covent Garden.
 Hailed by The Boston Globe as “glowing,” “incandescent,” and “a singing actress to be reckoned with,” Stucker masters a broad ranging repertoire of concert works, recital, opera, and contemporary music.

-On the concert platform she has performed a solo recital of UK premieres of music by John Harbison, Federico Favali, and Mark Kilstofte; Beethoven’s Missa Solemnis with the National Symphony Orchestra of Costa Rica; Bach Ich habe genug (BWV 82a) with the Royal Opera House Orchestra; Wolf’s Italienisches Liederbuch; works by Graupner and Bach with the Handel and Haydn Society, and Beethoven’s “Ah, perfido!” with Grand Harmonie.
+On the concert platform she has performed a solo recital of UK premieres of music by John Harbison, Federico Favali and Mark Kilstofte; Beethoven Missa Solemnis with the National Symphony Orchestra of Costa Rica; Bach Ich habe genug (BWV 82a) with the Royal Opera House Orchestra; Strauss Vier letzte Lieder with the Detroit Symphony Orchestra; Wolf Italienisches Liederbuch; works by Graupner and Bach with the Handel and Haydn Society, and Beethoven “Ah, perfido!” with Grand Harmonie.

 Boston Musical Intelligencer